 a) You must spend at least 2,000 baht (currently $67) at any shop you apply for refund paperwork through.
 That means, if you get to the checkout, your purchase is 1,800 baht and you know you’re likely to spend the minimum 5,000 baht on your entire trip in Thailand, then it’s worth grabbing something else for 200 baht, to get to your 2,000 baht minimum.
 Don’t forget, 7% of 2,000 baht is 140 baht ($3.75) and is more than half of the 200 baht purchase price of the additional item you just grabbed.

 b) Purchases at stores that display the ‘VAT Refund for Tourists’ sign are the only ones where you can get refund application paperwork.
-So, if you’re planning on doing shopping at local markets like Chatuchak Weekend Market, make sure you choose the larger stores, as some of them are able to process the VAT refund.
+So, if you are planning on doing shopping at local markets like Chatuchak Weekend Market, make sure you choose the larger stores, as some of them are able to process the VAT refund.

-But, before you start thinking there’s a catch, stores that are able to offer the refund service include just about every store in every one of Bangkok’s more than 100 shopping malls.
+But, before you start thinking there must be a catch, stores that are able to offer the refund service include just about every store in every one of Bangkok’s more than 100 shopping malls.
 They also include jewelry shops, electronics shops, perfume stores, Thai silk stores, larger handicraft shops and on and on.

 Also, if you buy diamonds or other gem stones, these also don’t qualify.
-Finally, if you’re a gun fanatic and want to buy some cool Asian weaponry (firearms) on your trip, you can’t get a refund on those either.
+Finally, if you’re a gun fanatic and want to buy some cool Asian weaponry (firearms) on your trip, you cannot get a refund on those either.

 You may also find the VAT officials are sometimes contrary on allowing applications on certain items.
 I met someone who couldn’t get a refund on a 200-year-old sword (legally bought at a high-end antiques shop in Chiang Mai), as he was told it came under the ‘fire arms’ section and not ‘antiques’.

 What Must You Do Before Leaving the Shop? – Some tourists get confused about applying for the refund and think just showing up at the VAT Refund counter at the airport with valid receipts is good enough to get their money back.
 It’s not.

 Don’t worry though, it’s easy.
 All you need is your passport (or a photocopy, if you prefer to leave yours at your hotel) and the store will do all the rest.

-Do be aware though, on some of the higher end items, if the Customs officer inspects them and discovers they are not the same items you supposedly bought (ie: don’t try to substitute other lower value items after returning the higher priced ones, as some people apparently try to do), you will not receive a refund.
+Do be aware, on some of the higher end items, if the Customs officer inspects them and discovers they are not the same items you supposedly bought (ie: don’t try to substitute other lower value items after returning the higher priced ones, as some people apparently do), you will not receive a refund.

-Once your items have been checked, check-in at your airline check-in desk, go through passport control and ask an airport employee where the ‘VAT Refund Office’ is.
-Give them all the forms you were given at the stores you shopped at, along with your passport and airline ticket and wait a couple of minutes.
-If your refund is less than 30,000 baht (approximately $1,000), they’ll give you the cash in Thai baht on the spot.
+Go through passport control/Immigration and, once through, ask an airport employee where the VAT Refund Officenis.
+Give them the stamped P.P.
+10 form, along with your passport and airline ticket.
+If your refund is less than 30,000 baht (approximately $1,000), they will give you the cash in Thai baht on the spot.

-I’ve never had that done, but I do know someone who had and they said it took less than 10 days to arrive in their bank account, minus a 100 baht fee (about $3.20) for the service plus the bank transfer fee every bank charges.
+I have never had that done, but I do know someone who had and they said it took less than 10 days to arrive in their bank account, minus a 103 baht fee (about $3.25) for the service plus the bank transfer fee every bank charges.